La Damnation de Faust: Background and composition history

-Berlioz read Johann Wolfgang von Goethe's Faust, Part One in 1828, in Gérard de Nerval's translation. he recalled in his Memoirs.

-"...this marvellous book fascinated me from the first...I could not put it down.
+Berlioz read Johann Wolfgang von Goethe's Faust, Part One in 1828, in Gérard de Nerval's translation.
+"This marvelous book fascinated me from the first", he recalled in his Memoirs.
+"I could not put it down.
 I read it incessantly, at meals, in the theatre, in the street."

 The work so impressed Berlioz that he composed a suite entitled Eight Scenes from Faust, which became his Opus 1 (1829), though he later recalled all the copies of it he could find.
 He returned to the material in 1845, to make a larger work, with some additional text by Almire Gandonnière to Berlioz's specifications, that he first called a "concert opera", and as it expanded, finally a "légende dramatique" ("dramatic legend").

 Berlioz worked on the score during his concert tour of 1845, adding his own text for "Nature immense, impénétrable et fière"—Faust's climactic invocation of all nature—and incorporating the Rákóczi March, which had been a thunderous success at a concert in Pest, Hungary, on 15 February 1846.